nearsr/nearsr.github.io/hobbies.md

 ## Campus events

-The Colorado School of Mines is a wonderful, rigorous university with tons of opportunities to meet other students and attend various events.
-I enjoy hanging out with my friends from the university, and drawing from their incredibly diverse knowledge of computer science!
+The Colorado School of Mines was a wonderful, rigorous university with tons of opportunities to meet other students and attend various events.
+I enjoyed hanging out with my friends from the university, and drawing from their incredibly diverse knowledge of computer science!

 ### Come for the robots, stay for the people